naiyeleo/ABS/README.md

 Currently, this version of ABS only work on CIFAR-10 dataset and may not support some structure.
 Support for more dataset and structure is coming soon.

+Currently, ABS assumes the activation layer and conv/dense layer are seperated, i.e. the conv/dense layers do not have activation function and there is an activation layer after each dense/conv layer.
+Please refer to `reformat_model.py` to see how to seperate activation layers from conv/dense layer.

 ## Contacts